SMFEH323/SMFEH323/README.md

 ## Hi there

-I'm Sayf!
-I'm a Software and Web Developer based in New York.
-I'm passionate about building software that improves lives and learning new technologies.
+I'm Sayf, a software developer with interests in cybersecurity, cloud computing, and AI-powered applications.
+I enjoy building practical software projects that solve real problems and help me grow as an engineer.

 ### I’m currently learning
-- Cloud Computing
+- Cybersecurity Engineering
 - GenAI

 ### I’m currently working on
-- Azure and AWS cloud certifications
+- Cloud security projects
-- Azure and AWS related projects
+- Secure software development projects

 ### How to reach me:
 - Email: [elhawaryseif@gmail.com](mailto:elhawaryseif@gmail.com)
 - Phone: +1 (315) 830-7232
 - [LinkedIn](https://www.linkedin.com/in/sayf-elhawary-935a10268)

-### Interesting fact:
+### Fun facts:
 - I'm bilingual in English and Arabic
 - I'm a Star Wars Fan